 Who is Hiroshi Ishiguro?

 Ishiguro was born in Shiga in 1963.
 In high school and university, while growing up, Hiroshi was devoted to painting.
-At Dr. Hanao Mori’s laboratory in Yamanashi University, he got inspired to learn about robots and computers.
-Today as a scientist attracting global attention, Hiroshi is focusing his research on humanoid robots such androids, geminoids and telenoids.
+At Dr. Hanao Mori’s laboratory at Yamanashi University, he got inspired to learn about robots and computers.
+Today as a scientist attracting global attention, Hiroshi is focusing his research on humanoid robots such as androids, geminoids, and telenoids.

-Having graduated Yamanashi university, Ishiguro started his PhD at Osaka University in 1988.
+Having graduated from Yamanashi university, Ishiguro started his Ph.D. at Osaka University in 1988.
 He studied the methodology of research from Dr. Saburo Tsuji and has followed the principle “Seek the fundamental problem” to this day.
 Dr. Ishiguro has attended Yamanashi University, Osaka University, Kyoto University, University of California and Wakayama University, where has worked on distributed sensor systems and interactive robotics.

 Currently, Hiroshi is Professor of Department of Systems Innovation in the Graduate School of Engineering Science at Osaka University (2009-).
 While going around universities, he has continued the research in ATR (Advanced Telecommunications Research Institute), and now he is Visiting Group Leader (2002-) of the Intelligent Robotics and Communication Laboratories.
 He also participated in the foundation of Vstone Co., Ltd. , an academic-industrial venture company aiming for technical transfer.
 His principle is that robotics is just the philosophy.
 Dr. Ishiguro is the author of Robot to ha nanika?
 (What is Robot?) and Android Science.